Ochir/jenkins_centos/README.md

 ### Create a hosts file (inventory)

-Following example makes Ansible aware of the VirtualBox virtual machine with CentOS reachable at localhost port 3022.
+Following example makes Ansible aware of the VirtualBox virtual machine with CentOS reachable at localhost port 3022 instead of usual 22.

 ```bash
 $ vim hosts